Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Introduction

-with some positive constant $a$.
+with some positive constant $N_0$.
 However, to numerically confirm the logarithmic scaling is a big challenge, since one has to simulate very long self-avoiding walks.
 Not until recently, Clisby~\cite{clisby2018monte} simulated SAWs with walk length up to one billion steps using an improved pivot algorithm~\cite{clisby2010accurate,clisby2010efficient}, and finally the logarithmic scaling was clearly observed for the first time.
-By universality arguments, the behaviour of $\chi(z)$ and $G(\bfx)$ for 4D SAW is believed to exhibit the same scaling as the weakly self-avoiding walk (WSAW); for the latter it has been rigorously proved that~\cite{bauerschmidt2015logarithmic,bauerschmidt2015critical}
+By universality arguments, the behavior of $\chi(z)$ and $G(\bfx)$ for 4D SAW is believed to exhibit the same scaling as the weakly self-avoiding walk; for the latter it has been rigorously proved that~\cite{bauerschmidt2015logarithmic,bauerschmidt2015critical}

+A well-known connection between SAW and spin systems, pointed out by de Gennes in 1970's, is that SAW can be interpreted as the $n=0$ case of the $n$-vector (or O($n$)) model.
+The O$(n)$ model is to describe a system of interactive spins, and its Hamiltonian is

+where the summation is over all pairs of adjacent vertices, and the spins $\bfS_{\bfx}$ are $n$-component unit vectors.
+Special cases of the O$(n)$ model are the Ising model ($n=1$), the XY model ($n=2$) and the Heisenberg model ($n=3$).
+In particular, under the graphical (loop) representation, it can be shown that SAW can be interpreted as a $0$-component spin model, via the fact that the two-point function of the $n$-vector model reduces to that of SAW as $n\rightarrow 0$~\cite{madras2013self}.
+It is known that the upper critical dimension is $\dc = 4$ for the general O$(n)$ model, and is believed that for $d >4$, the $n$-vector model exhibits the same critical behavior for all $n\geq 0$.

-In this work, we shall consider the finite-size scaling (FSS) of the SAW near criticality.
-For the convenience of readers, we shall briefly recall some basic aspects of the FSS theory in critical phenomena.
+Recently, it receives much attention to study the scaling behavior of SAW on high-dimensional boxes~\cite{GrimmElciZhouGaroniDeng2017,ZhouGrimmFangDengGaroni2018,DengGaroniGrimmZhou21}, for understanding the \emph{finite-size scaling} (FSS) of the general $n$-vector model for $d > \dc$~\cite{FernandezFrohlichSokal13}, which has been the subject of long-standing debate since 1980s.
+For the convenience of readers, we shall briefly recall some basic aspects of the FSS theory in critical phenomena, and a brief review of the subtleties and recent development of FSS in high dimensions.

 FSS is a fundamental theory to describe the asymptotic approach of finite systems to thermodynamic limit near a continuous phase transition point.
 The main conjecture of FSS is that the correlation length is cut off by the order of linear system size, and the singular part of the free energy function can be written as